nuochenpku/Awesome-Role-Play-Papers/README.md

 List of **Papers**, **Datasets** and **Code Repositories** for ***Role-Playing with language models***.
 This repo contains a majority of research works in the role-playing field, but it still may not encompass all the noteworthy works.

-> If you find we ignore some related works, please contact us or open issues!
+> If you find we miss some related works, please contact us or open issues!
 >
 > This repo is under W.I.P.
 Please feel free to open issues and make PRs!